What is tax fairness?

 In recent years, Maine has made strides to increase fairness by targeting tax credits to people with low income.
 For example, Maine has increased its Earned Income Tax Credit fivefold since 2019, removed minimum income qualifications for its child tax credit and sales tax credit and introduced a dependent care tax credit and a property tax fairness credit.

-By maintaining a fairer tax system, Maine has also been able to sustain the funding to enact bold policies that build economic opportunity and further reduce costs for working families, including free school meals, free community college, child care and energy subsidies, paid family and medical leave, expanded access to Medicaid, and new affordable housing construction.
+By maintaining a fairer tax system, Maine sustained funding for bold policies that build economic opportunity and further reduce costs for working families, including free school meals, free community college, child care and energy subsidies, paid family and medical leave, expanded access to Medicaid, and new affordable housing construction.

 Income taxes